Matteo

 LaTeX typesetting

-SQL (Postgres, MySQL)
+Databases, SQL (PostgreSQL, MySQL)

 Rust, Lua, Go, R, C, C++